GeraldR63/AstroNavi/README.md

 After having had a valid calculation it's possible to print, after pressing the new SRF Button at the Nautical Almanac Form, to print a Sight Reduction For.
 So far I remember the data at this sheet is good to have also a fix by using an Universal Plotting Sheet.

+Image below is a scan from the printed sheet.

 <img src="https://github.com/GeraldR63/AstroNavi/blob/main/Sight%20Reduction%20Form.jpg" width="900" height="1024">